unahouExosite/docs/murano/products/device_api/http/README.md

 * JSON is pretty printed for clarity.
 The extra whitespace is not included in the RPC JSON.
 * Comments (`//`) are occasionally included in JSON to give hints or provide detail.
 These comments are not included in actual requests or responses.
-* A name in angle brackets, e.g. `<myvar>`, is a placeholder that will be defined elsewhere.
+* A name in angle brackets (e.g., `<myvar>` is a placeholder that will be defined elsewhere)
-* `number` indicates a number, e.g. 42
+* `number` indicates a number (e.g., 42)
-* `string` represents a string, e.g. "MySensor"
+* `string` represents a string (e.g., "MySensor")
 * `|` represents multiple choice
 * `=` represents default value
-* `...` represents one or more of the previous item
+* `...` represents one or more of the previous items

-## Hostname / Host
+## Hostname/Host
-Although all examples use the server hostname and host header of 'm2.exosite.com', device firmware and applications should use the Murano Product ID in the hostname: `<productid>.m2.exosite.com`.
+Although all examples use the server hostname and host header of "m2.exosite.com," device firmware and applications should use the Murano Product ID in the hostname: `<productid>.m2.exosite.com`.

 ```
    Host: myproductid.m2.exosite.com